Fed Up Film Screening and Discussion

-Wednesday, October 8, 2014
+Wednesday, November 5, 2014

-1:00 - 4:00 p.m., Manchester Executive Conference Center (Boardroom 208)
+1:00 - 4:00 p.m., Manchester Executive Conference Center (MExCC) Boardroom 208

-The Center for Educational Excellence, at the request of Lauren Benz (Chemistry & Biochemistry), has organized space to foster the writing productivity for all interested faculty.
+The Center for Educational Excellence, at the request of Lauren Benz (Chemistry & Biochemistry), has organized space to foster the writing productivity for ALL interested faculty.
 Boardroom 208 in the Manchester Executive Conference Center has been reserved on the dates listed below.
 The aim is to assign a block of time that will help faculty incorporate writing into their schedules.
-The format for these sessions is for faculty to work quietly on their own items, with plenty of coffee and snacks provided.
+The format for these sessions is for faculty to work quietly on their own items, and with plenty of coffee and snacks provided.

-Friday, October 10, 2014
+Friday, November 7, 2014

 11:00 a.m. - 12:00 p.m., CH-130